segmentio/segment-docs/src/connections/destinations/catalog/youbora/index.md

 ### Video Playback Paused/Resumed

-When a user pauses/resumes playback of a video, you should use our [Video Playback Paused](/docs/connections/spec/video/#playback-events) and [Video Playback Resumed](/docs/connections/spec/video/#playback-events) events.
+When a user pauses/resumes playback of a video, use the [Video Playback Paused](/docs/connections/spec/video/#playback-events) and [Video Playback Resumed](/docs/connections/spec/video/#playback-events) events.

-If the user pauses during an ad, be sure to fill the `properties.ad_asset_id` field from our spec for **both** calls, as we use its presence to determine whether the pause is occuring during an ad or not.
+If the user pauses during an ad, be sure to fill the `properties.ad_asset_id` field from our spec for **both** calls, as we use its presence to determine whether the pause is occurring during an ad or not.

 **Example**